-BRIGHTON TRANSPORT HUB LAND RELEASE SELLING NOW
+BRIGHTON TRANSPORT HUB LAND RELEASE - All lots now SOLD

 Land/Development - BRIDGEWATER TAS

 12 hectares (approx) of prime industrial land available now in the high demand Brighton Transport Hub industrial estate.
 Direct road and rail links from this site with the major Tasmanian transport and associated companies based on the estate including Toll Tasmania, TasRail, Transfreight Services, Roberts Limited, Supagas, SRT Logistics, Royal Wolf Shipping Containers, Allied Pickfords and Grace Removals just to name a few.

 This development comprised 24 fully serviced industrial lots ranging in size from 1700 m2 to 1.3 hectares.

 – Southern Tasmania purpose built transport hub linking Tasmania to the world through rail road and sea

 – Fully serviced industrial zoned land release. with 22 lots ranging in size from 1700 m2 to 1.3 hectares.

 Brighton Transport Hub Project Overview: The Brighton Transport Hub represents the single, biggest change to the freight transport sector for many years.
 The project was initiated by the Tasmanian government in 2007 and through DIER, the inter-modal transport hub was constructed.